 As the model works well with both multiple and single passes of welding, you can use them at fabricating machinery parts.
 Moreover, they can be used on structural frameworks too.
 But, make sure these frameworks are light enough.

-On the other hand, ventilation is quite some issue in this model.
+On the other hand, ventilation is quite an issue in this model.
 This is because it lacks fluoride compounds.
 As a result, you’ll need to be careful when working on galvanized steel, unlike the previous model.

 Another caveat when working with this wire is the zinc oxide formation.
 Here, the wire can formulate zinc oxide which may lead to respiratory problems.
 So, it’s better to wear protective gear when working around this wire.
 And, if you want to work indoors, ensure proper ventilation at all times.